amazingchance7-svg/amazingchance/docs/tasks/02_Buy_Tickets.md

 # Non-Functional Requirements

-Responsive
+- Responsive

-Accessible
+- Accessible
+- Mobile friendly

-Keyboard friendly
+- Keyboard navigation

-Fast
+- Fast rendering

-Reusable React components
+- Reusable React components

-TypeScript
+- TypeScript

-No duplicated logic
+- Tailwind CSS
+- Production-ready quality

 ---

-# Edge Cases
+# Future Integrations

+- Supabase
+- Stripe
+- Ticket Generator
-User enters zero.
+- User Dashboard

-User enters negative number.

-User enters non-numeric value.

-User enters extremely large value.

-Connection lost.

-Server unavailable.
+- Transparency Center

+Do not implement integrations yet.

+Only prepare the architecture.

 ---

-# Future Integration

-Supabase

-Stripe

-Ticket Generator

-Dashboard

-Payment History

-Transparency Center

----

 # Do Not Change

-Do not redesign Landing.
+Do not redesign Landing Page.

-Do not redesign Hero.
+Do not modify Hero.

 Do not change colors.

+Do not change typography.

-Do not modify existing components.
+Do not modify existing animations.

+Do not rename routes.

-Reuse design system.
+Reuse existing design system.

 ---

-# AI Implementation Prompt
+# Execution Prompt

-(To be added before sending to AI.)
+Read and follow:

+- docs/tasks/00_Master_Context.md

+Implement the Buy Tickets feature exactly as specified in this document.

+Requirements:

+- Reuse the existing design system.
+- Preserve all approved UI.
+- Build production-quality React components.
+- Use Next.js, TypeScript and Tailwind CSS.
+- No placeholder architecture.
+- Prepare the feature for future Supabase and Stripe integration.
+- Do not implement payment yet.
+- Do not modify unrelated pages or components.
+- Desktop and mobile must both work correctly.

 ---

 # Acceptance Criteria

-User can select ticket quantity.

-Price updates instantly.
+- Ticket quantity can be selected.
+- Custom quantity works.

-Summary updates instantly.
+- Live calculation updates instantly.

-Continue button works correctly.
+- Continue button behaves correctly.

-Desktop works.

-Mobile works.

-Accessibility passes.
+- Design matches the Landing Page.
+- Responsive on desktop and mobile.
+- No existing functionality is broken.

 ---

 # Manual Review Checklist

-□ Premium appearance
+- [ ] Premium appearance

-□ Easy to understand
+- [ ] Easy to understand

-□ Mobile friendly

-□ Desktop friendly

-□ Fast interaction

-□ No visual glitches

-□ Design unchanged
+- [ ] Mobile verified
+- [ ] Desktop verified
+- [ ] Live calculation works
+- [ ] Continue button works
+- [ ] Existing design preserved

-□ Ready for Checkout integration
+- [ ] Ready for Checkout integration

 ---

+# Dependencies

+Previous:

+- 00_Master_Context
+- Landing Page

+Next:

+- 03_Checkout

+---

 # Status

-Draft
+Ready